oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

     * The source database uses the character set *AL32UTF8*.
     * Transportable tablespaces require the target database to use the same or compatible character set.
     * However, Oracle recommends that you use the same character set.
 That is the safer and easier approach.
-    * In some situations, it is possible to migrate to a different character set, if it is a strict binary superset of the source database.
-In such a situation, additional considerations come into play.

     <details>
     <summary>*click to see the output*</summary>